ipfabric/docs/docs/IP_Fabric_GUI/inventory.md

 devices that have been discovered and analyzed.
 Each entry provides the following information (`Human Readable Name (apiColumnName)`):

-- `Hostname (hostname)` is the short name of the device.
+- `Hostname (hostname)` is the device's short name.
-- `Hostname original (hostnameOriginal)` is the original hostname which was acquired from the device.
+- `Hostname original (hostnameOriginal)` is the original hostname acquired from the device.
-- `Hostname processed (hostnameProcessed)` is hostname which is parsed from the original hostname (if there isn't any parsing, it's the same as `hostnameOriginal`); when applicable -- logical device name -- e.g. firewall `context` or `vsys` name -- can be added as a suffix to the hostname.
+- `Hostname processed (hostnameProcessed)` is the hostname parsed from the original hostname (if no parsing occurs, it is the same as `hostnameOriginal`); when applicable -- logical device name -- e.g., firewall `context` or `vsys` name -- can be added as a suffix to the hostname.
 - `FQDN (fqdn)` is the device fully qualified domain name (`hostnameProcessed.domain`).
-- `Domain (domain)` is the device domain name.
+- `Domain (domain)` is the device's domain name.
-- `Site (siteName)` is the logical grouping to which device belongs to, while single-site or isolated devices belong to an unknown site.
+- `Site (siteName)` is the logical grouping to which the device belongs, while single-site or isolated devices belong to an unknown site.
-- `Routing domain (rd)` is an IP Fabric generated separation based upon the contiguous layer 3 routing domain to which the device belongs to.
+- `Routing domain (rd)` is an IP Fabric-generated separation based on the contiguous layer 3 routing domain to which the device belongs.
-- `Switching domain (stpDomain)` is an IP Fabric generated separation based upon contiguous layer 2 switching domain the device belongs to.
+- `Switching domain (stpDomain)` is an IP Fabric-generated separation based on the contiguous layer 2 switching domain to which the device belongs.
-- `Serial Number (snHw)` is the serial number of the device.
+- `Serial Number (snHw)` is the device's serial number.
 - `Unique serial number (sn)` is the serial number IP Fabric assigns to the device.
-This can be different from the Hardware SN especially in cases of virtualized equipment.
+This can differ from the Hardware SN, especially in cases of virtualized equipment.
-- `Vendor (vendor)` is the vendor of the device.
+- `Vendor (vendor)` is the device's vendor.
-- `Family (family)` is the software family of the device.
+- `Family (family)` is the device's software family.
-- `Platform (platform)` is the hardware platform of the device.
+- `Platform (platform)` is the device's hardware platform.
-- `Model (model)` is the hardware platform of the device.
+- `Model (model)` is the device's model.
 - `Login IP (loginIp)` is the IP address used to connect to the device.
 - `Management Protocol (loginType)` is the protocol used to connect to the device.
-- `MAC Address (mac)` MAC address of the device.
+- `MAC Address (mac)` is the device's MAC address.
 - `Uptime (uptime)` is the time since the device's last boot.
 - `Reload Reason (reload)` is the reason why the device has booted.
 - `Image (image)` is the path to the operating system image file.
-- `Version (version)` is the operating system the device is running with.
+- `Version (version)` is the operating system with which the device is running.
 - `Configuration Register (configReg)` is the Configuration Register set on the device.
 - `Processor (processor)` is the hardware CPU family name.